jpulgarin/sandcastle/README.md

 Used At
 -------

-It is currently in use at [Khan Academy](http://www.khanacademy.org) to test pull requests to their exercise framework.
-It is hosted at [sandcastle.khanacademy.org](http://sandcastle.khanacademy.org).
+It was previously used at [Khan Academy](http://www.khanacademy.org) to test pull requests to their exercise framework.